andrea-dvaz/Power-BI-Dashboards/README.md

 This repository hosts a Power BI dashboard designed to analyze key metrics and trends in Call Center Operations.
 The dashboard provides a holistic view of Employee Performance, Customer Satisfaction
 Ratings, and Call Handling Statistics over a specified time period.
 It is designed to obtain actionable insights for stakeholders to take data - driven decisions.

+This project is part of the PWC - Power BI Job Simulation Project on Forage.

 Features:
 1. Key Performance Indicators (KPIs):
    - Total Calls: The total number of calls received during the selected time period.